villanueva-svg/9magnesiumcs3/Quarter-1/OOPAct-II/ClassMethodsAttributes.md

 ### Which method changes the state of your object?

 The `change_volume()` method changes the state of the object by changing its private `volume` attribute.
-In the test, I called `song1.change_volume(75)`, which changed Song 1's volume from 50 to 75.
+In the test, I called `song1.change_volume(75)`, which changed Song 1's volume from default to 75.

 ### How did your two objects demonstrate that instances are independent?

 The two objects were created from the same `Song` class but had different song information.
-When I changed Song 1's volume to 75, Song 2's volume remained at 50.
+When I changed Song 1's volume to 75, Song 2's volume remained at default.
 This shows that each object has its own separate state.

 ### What is the difference between your class diagram and your object diagram?